176 pp., 5 x 7.5, bibl., index

 Hardcover ISBN: 978-1-4696-6117-9

 Published: March 2021

 Butler reveals how evangelical racism, propelled by the benefits of whiteness, has since the nation’s founding played a provocative role in severely fracturing the electorate.
 During the buildup to the Civil War, white evangelicals used scripture to defend slavery and nurture the Confederacy.
 During Reconstruction, they used it to deny the vote to newly emancipated blacks.
 In the twentieth century, they sided with segregationists in avidly opposing movements for racial equality and civil rights.
 Most recently, evangelicals supported the Tea Party, a Muslim ban, and border policies allowing family separation.
 White evangelicals today, cloaked in a vision of Christian patriarchy and nationhood, form a staunch voting bloc in support of white leadership.
 Evangelicalism’s racial history festers, splits America, and needs a reckoning now.

 About the Author

-Anthea Butler is associate professor of religion at the University of Pennsylvania and the author of Women in the Church of God in Christ: Making a Sanctified World.
+Anthea Butler is professor of religion at the University of Pennsylvania and the author of Women in the Church of God in Christ: Making a Sanctified World.
 A leading historian and public commentator on religion and politics, Butler has appeared on networks including CNN, BBC, and MSNBC and has published opinion pieces in the New York Times, the Washington Post, and many other media outlets.